 A third source of information corresponds directly to linking theories, as it concerns the link between conceptual information like thematic roles and syntactic position.
 More specifically, infants under a year old are sensitive to the presence of thematic roles (<10 months: Gordon, 2003; <6 months: Hamlin, Wynn, & Bloom, 2007; Hamlin, Wynn, Bloom, & Mahajan, 2011), making thematic roles a plausible information source for learning verb classes.
-UTAH and rUTAH assume a built-in mapping from the intermediate thematic representation (whether fixed proto-roles like

-UTAH or an ordered hierarchy like rUTAH) to syntactic positions like subject; derived-mapping approaches using the same thematic systems don't assume this mapping is present initially.
+UTAH and rUTAH assume a built-in mapping from the intermediate thematic representation (whether fixed proto-roles like UTAH or an ordered hierarchy like rUTAH) to syntactic positions like subject; derived-mapping approaches using the same thematic systems don't assume this mapping is present initially.
 Importantly, all approaches require the child to extract the syntactic positions of the verb's arguments, and be aware of their thematic role, as shown in (6c).

 Here, we make the simplifying assumption that the perceptual encoding process creating the linguistic intake is perfectly reliable (an assumption that can be relaxed in future work).
-Implementationally speaking, this means we assume that when given an input utterance like it's falling off from the BrownEve corpus in the CHILDES Treebank (Pearl & Sprouse, 2013a), we assume a linguistic intake that encodes syntactic and conceptual information, such as (6).
+Implementationally speaking, this means we assume that when given an input utterance like it's falling off from the BrownEve corpus in the CHILDES Treebank (Pearl & Sprouse, 2013a), we assume a linguistic intake that encodes syntactic and conceptual information, such as (6), which is taken directly from the structural annotations in the CHILDES Treebank.

-(6) Example linguistic intake for it's falling off.
+- (6) Example linguistic intake for it's falling off. - a.
 Syntactic information for falling:

-- b.
-Animacy information: it (subjectfalling) = -animate - c.
-Thematic information: it (subjectfalling) = THEMEfalling a.
+- Animacy information:

+it (subject falling) = -animate

+- c.
+Thematic information: it (subjectfalling) = THEMEfalling